ECCC-MSC/open-data/canada.ca_upcoming/msc-datamart/readme_en.md

 * XML

+## Usage

+Information on using these services and examples are available on the [how-to page](../how-to/readme_en.md).

 ## Announcement mailing list

 We encourage users to subscribe to the [dd_info](https://lists.ec.gc.ca/cgi-bin/mailman/listinfo/dd_info) announcement mailing list to be informed of enhancements and changes to the MSC Datamart service.